alexisbaxman/jupyter_template/README.md

 # Jupyter Book Template Manual

 There are several workflows to create and work with Jupyter Book:
-* **Canonical Jupyter Book workflow:** as described in the official Jupyter Book documentation, it requires to locally install Jupyter Book (via pip or conda-forge), initialiding a MyST project and use command line to build the book from local stored markdown files.
+* **Canonical Jupyter Book workflow:** as described in the [official Jupyter Book documentation](https://jupyterbook.org/v1/intro.html), it requires to locally install Jupyter Book (via pip or conda-forge), initialiding a MyST project and use command line to build the book from local stored markdown files.
 This is the most standard approach and is useful for local preview.
-* **GitHub direct workflow:** This is the workflow used for the MEGqc and BIDS-Manager documentation, and the one described in this protocol.
-You can create and edit your book by editing the repository files directly in GitHub, while GitHub Actions handles the building and deployment of the website.
-This workflow allows you to work remotely from the browser, without a local environment, without an installed CLI.
+* **GitHub direct workflow:** This is the workflow used for the [MEGqc](https://ancplaboldenburg.github.io/MEGqc/) and [BIDS-Manager](https://ancplaboldenburg.github.io/BIDS-Manager/) documentation, and the one described in this protocol.
+The book is built and deployed automatically via GitHub Actions.
+You can edit files directly in the repository (even from the browser), without needing a local CLI setup.

 ## How to start
-The quickest approach is to clone an existing repository that already builds and deploys successfully, and then adapt the files to your own needs.
+The easiest way to begin is to clone an existing repository that already builds and deploys successfully, and then adapt it to your needs.
+Then, to publish your documentation:
-To publish your documentation, go to Settings in your repository.
-In the left sidebar, open Pages, and under Build and deployment, select GitHub Actions as the source.
-Once this is set, GitHub will automatically provide the link to your Jupyter Book.
+1. Go to **Settings** in your repository.
+2. Open **Pages** in the left sidebar.
+3. Under **Build and deployment**, select **GitHub Actions** as the source.

+Once configured, GitHub will automatically provide the link to your deployed Jupyter Book.
-For this to work, the repository must be public.
+* ⚠️
+*  Note: The repository must be public for GitHub Pages deployment to work.

 ## Essential files